 - Finally, they can also assist in negotiating a remuneration package acceptable to you and your future employer – without jeopardising the job offer.

 Selecting the right recruiter for your needs will often depend on ‘chemistry’.
 Sometimes you will click with a recruiter, sometimes you won’t.
-You may need to meet a few to find one you feel comfortable working with.
+You may need to meet a few to find one you feel comfortable working, and will help you to secure your new role after redundancy.

 Can recruiters offer career advice?